astery/cv/README.md

 Resume generator
 ====
-Simple HTML resume template with considerations of PDF printing
+Simple HTML resume template with considerations for PDF printing

 ## How to use